The Prevalence of School Shootings

 The Rebels Project

 Coming out of the Aurora Theatre Shooting, The Rebels Project is run by survivors of mass violence, including the Columbine School Shooting.
 These survivors banned together to initially create a support group for survivors, but soon realized the massive energy around this cause.
 The Rebels Project has grown to include not just support groups but hosts national events for survivors to connect.
-They are now looking at expanding into offering counseling services to survivors.
-Consider donating to the Rebels Project or sponsoring a survivor.

 Survivors often go unaware of the services they can utilize.
 If you’d like to help survivors connect to supportive services such as legal aid, mental health referrals, survivor rights advocacy and case management, consider donating to Victim Connect – a helpline that connects survivors of all crimes to services they need to heal and achieve justice.
 The program is run through the National Center for Victims of Crime – consider donating to help survivors access the resources they need.